ermongroup/cs228-notes/learning/structLearn/index.md

 ### Constraint-based approach

 The constraint-based case employs the independence test to identify a set of edge constraints for the graph and then finds the best DAG that satisfies the constraints.
-For example, we could distinguish V-structure and fork-structure by doing independence test for the two variables on the sides conditional on the variable in the middle.
+For example, we could distinguish V-structure and fork-structure by doing an independence test for the two variables on the sides conditional on the variable in the middle.
 This approach works well with some other prior (expert) knowledge of structure but requires lots of data samples to guarantee testing power.
 So it is less reliable when the number of sample is small.

 ### Recent Advances